-Discussion in 'Health News and Research unrelated to ME/CFS' started by Andy, Dec 17, 2017.
+Discussion in 'Other health news and research' started by Andy, Dec 17, 2017.

 Interesting, i have tried to look into this without success in the past (when i had some brain power) so now i know it wasn't my inability to concentrate that was keeping me from finding the info, it has not been discovered yet.

 Also it may help us indirectly because if we know how its produced we may be able to back track and learn something about ME/CFS.